lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Compression Residue.
 The bits that need to be sent (beyond the Rule ID itself) after applying the SCHC compression over each header field

-* Context: A set of rules used to compress/decompress headers.
+* Context: A set of Rules used to compress/decompress headers.

 * Dev: Device.
 A node connected to an LPWAN.
 A Dev SHOULD implement SCHC.

 * DevIID: Device Interface Identifier.
 The IID that identifies the Dev interface.

 * DI: Direction Indicator.
-This field tells which direction of packet travel (Up, Dw or Bi) a rule applies to.
+This field tells which direction of packet travel (Up, Dw or Bi) a Rule applies to.
 This allows for assymmetric processing.

 * DTag: Datagram Tag.
 This SCHC F/R header field is set to the same value for all SCHC Fragments carrying the same SCHC Packet.